ekimetrics/ekimetrics.github.io/blog/2024-02-23-Uncertainty_TS.md

 ## Conclusion
 <div align="justify">

 In conclusion, the exploration of time series forecasting underscores the shift from traditional accuracy methods to uncertainty quantification.
-Various methods, such as Bootstrap, Asymmetric Regression, Probabilistic Models, Bayesian Approach, and Conformal Prediction, offer diverse approaches, each with its pros and cons.
-Conformal prediction, a set of recent methods still in the research and development phase, holds the potential to outperform other approaches in the field.
+Various methods, such as Bootstrap, Asymmetric Regression, Probabilistic Models, Bayesian Approach, and Conformal Prediction, offer diverse approaches, each with their respective advantages and disadvantages.
+Conformal prediction, a set of recent methods, still under research and development,  holds the potential to outperform other approaches in the field.
 That's why, at Eki.Lab, we're pushing ahead with many studies linked to Conformal Prediction.

-The main things we need to look at when evaluating these methods are coverage and adaptivity.
-We want our predictions to be able to change over time and across different parts of the dataset to ensure a good coverage rate whatever the particularities of the predicted observation.
+The main points of evaluation  we need to look at when evaluating these methods are coverage and adaptivity.
+We want our predictions to be able to evolve over time and across different dimensions  of the dataset to ensure a good coverage rate whatever the particularities of the predicted observation.
 It's important to find a balance between keeping our uncertainty ranges narrow enough to be precise but also considering how much our predictions might vary.
 This is all the key to building a strong model that can handle the complexities of real-world data.

 </div>